ucla-data-science-center/rclone-intro/episodes/copy-sync-or-move.md

 - Determine which command is most appropriate for different file management scenarios.
 ::::::::::::

-## Copy vs Sync vs Movd: what is the difference
+## Copy, Sync, or Move

-When managing your files with rclone, you have three primary commands to choose from: copy, sync, and move.
-Each command handles data differently, so it’s important to understand their behaviors before deciding which one to use.
+When managing your files with rclone, you have three primary commands: **copy**, **sync**, and **move**.
+Each command handles your data differently, so it's important to know their unique behaviors to choose the right one for your task.

 ### Copy

-The ```copy``` command duplicates files from the source to the destination.
-It compares files (using size, modification time, or MD5 checksum) and only transfers those that differ.
-Importantly, copy does not remove any files from the destination, making it a safe choice when you want to update or add files without risking the loss of existing data.
+The `copy` command duplicates files from the source to the destination.
+It compares files (by size, modification time, or MD5 checksum) and transfers only those that are new or have changed.
+Copying does not delete any files at the destination, making it safe when you simply want to update or add files.

 **Syntax:**